Buying real estate in Vietnam?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-Can Americans legally buy land in Vietnam, or is it prohibited for foreigners?
+Can Americans legally buy property in Vietnam?

 It's something we develop in our Vietnam property pack.